vesoft-inc/nebula-docs/docs-2.0/reuse/source_connect-to-nebula-graph.md

 ### Run a command multiple times

-Sometimes, you want to run a command multiple times.
-Run the following command.
+To run a command multiple times, use the following command:

 ```ngql
 nebula> :repeat N
 ```

-For example,
+The example is as follows:

 ```ngql
 nebula> :repeat 3